 6 min read · Cost

-How to assess the surrounding condition
+How to read the surrounding condition yourself

 Repair vs. replace decision factors